 Strips of chicken breast fillets, chilis and malunggay (Moringa oleifera) in homemade broth thickened with coconut cream.
 Spicy, healthy, easy.
 Filling enough to be served as a main dish too.
 That makes it the perfect dish and recipe, doesn’t it?
 Did I mention that it’s delicious too?
 Okay, make that doubly perfect.

-Of course, it all starts with homemade broth.
+Of course, it all starts with homemade chicken bone broth.

 And a huge bunch of malunggay leaves which you have to patiently strip off their stems and rinsed (see how to prepare the malunggay leaves for cooking).

 After that, you can start cooking your chicken and malunggay soup.

 - 2 large chicken breasts - thinly sliced

 - 1 thumb-sized knob ginger - peeled and finely sliced